xrecoba/Tennis-Refactoring-Git-Kata/README.md

 You see?
 There's a commit that’s fixing an error introduced in another one.
 Remove both commits as there’s no point in keeping them.

+## It's not you, it's me...
+A change related to _evenResult_ function slipped into commit "Refactor late game result to use array".
+Split the commit in two and move the _evenResult_ change into the previous commit "Rewrite even result to loookup"

 ## Some commits are tiny
 There are some commits which are very small and fine grained.
 All of a sudden you feel the urge merge them together in one single commit with a higher level of abstraction.
 Can you do that?